 Be careful at the beach.
 Spectators or swimmers can easily come within range of the bungee.
 Use an approved anchor, and check it frequently to make sure it's secure.
 If you're bungee boarding in the street or in a parking lot, make sure there's no traffic.
 Also, only one person should ride a board at a time, and you should never wrap a bungee cord around any part of a person's body.

-For more information on bungee boarding and board sports in general, check out the links on the next page.
+For more information on bungee boarding and board sports in general, check out the links below.